 Finding a real estate attorney

-Before hiring a lawyer, schedule a consultation to see if it's the right fit.
+Before hiring a real estate lawyer, schedule a consultation to see if it's the right fit.
 Do they have experience with the type of transaction or issue you're dealing with?
 How does their fee structure work, and when is payment required?
 You should also make sure to choose an attorney in the right part of the industry, as residential and commercial real estate transactions are very different.

-If your state doesn't require a real estate attorney, there's a good chance you can proceed without one.
+If your state doesn't require a real estate lawyer, there's a good chance you can proceed without one.
 As long as you choose an experienced real estate agent, they should be able to guide you through most of your real estate transaction.
 If you come across any legal issues or disputes, though, a trained attorney is always your best defense.